NadavKrashin/mipo/README.md

 - Clone or Fork this project

+- Create a .env file with a MONGO_URI variable

+- Contact me to get your MONGO_URI value

 - Fill mipo_template.xlsx with soldiers data

 - Run initDB.js script to fill DB Data from the excel